-At this step, as manners to eliminate uncomfortable intra-cellular (and/or extra-cellular if existence) environment change for HDAC2(-/-), we built up the following brief working hypothesis [Chap.
+At this step, concerning the ways to eliminate large amounts of IgM H- and L-chains as an abnormal and uncomfortable intra-cellular (and/or extra-cellular if existence) environment change for HDAC2(-/-), we built up a following brief working hypothesis [Chap.
 4].
-Putative signal(s) concerning the accumulation of IgM H- and L-chain proteins (and also probably cell aggregation) should be transmitted to chromatin (structure) within nucleus during cultivation, though the mechanism and the machinery still remain quite unknown.
-Transcriptions of numerous genes encoding chromatin-modifying enzymes and/or transcription factors should change, associated with alterations in their chromatin structure.
-The putative signal(s) on and response(s) for the environment change could be repeatedly converged into gene expressions of PCAF, HDAC7, HDAC9, Pax5, Aiolos, Ikaros, EBF1, E2A, PU.1, OBF1, Oct2, Blimp1, XBP-1 and others during cultivation.
-Interestingly, as will be described below in detail, mRNA levels (i.e., gene expressions) of these altered transcription factors and chromatin-modifying enzymes each showed distinct changing patterns during cultivation in six examined individual clones (cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6) of HDAC2(-/-) mutants (Fig. 7-10) [Chap.
-4], regardless of almost similar changing pattern in mRNA and protein levels of IgM H- and L-chains and cell morphology.
+Putative signal(s) concerning the accumulation of IgM H- and L-chain proteins (and probably the aggregative cell form) is transmitted to the chromatin (structure) within nucleus during cultivation, though the mechanism and the machinery still remain quite unknown.
+Gene expressions of numerous genes encoding chromatin-modifying enzymes and transcription factors change, associated with alterations in their chromatin structure.
+The putative signal(s) on and response(s) to the abnormal environment change are repeatedly converged into the chromatin structure of PCAF, HDAC7, HDAC9, Pax5, Aiolos, Ikaros, EBF1, E2A, PU.1, OBF1, Oct2, Blimp1, XBP-1 and other genes during cultivation.
+Interestingly, as will be described below in detail, mRNA (i.e., gene expressions/transcription) levels of these altered transcription factors and chromatin-modifying enzymes show distinct changing patterns during cultivation in six examined individual clones cl.2-1, cl.2-2, cl.2-3, cl.2-4, cl.2-5 and cl.2-6 of HDAC2(-/-) mutants (Fig. 7-10) [Chap.
+4], regardless of almost similar changing pattern in mRNA and protein levels of IgM H- and L-chains and in the cell morphology.